nj7782/amfoss-tasks/README.md

 ## Who'me?

 I'm Jitin, from Bhimavaram,Andhrapradesh.
 My answer to why I joined Amrita is after screwing up Jee-Main I have only two options left CSE at VIT or ELC at Amrita.
-When I stated to reasearch on quora I got to know about this club and joined in Amrita without any second thought.
+When I started to reasearch on quora I got to know about this club and joined in Amrita without any second thought.
 I don't have any coding experience neither I don't know much about computer.
 I started everything from scratch and learnt everything with the help of google and youtube.

 ## ABOUT MY TASKS